 Take note of several things.
-Choose a company who can provide a major brand of air conditioning.
-One of these three would work but there are others that work just as well.
-These brands even have sister brands much like the car industry.
+Choose a company that can provide a major brand of air conditioning.
+One of these three would work, but there are others that work just as well.
+These brands even have sister brands, much like the car industry.
 Think GMC and Chevy.
-Same truck different logo.
-There are some specific brands I would stray from but we will have to save that conversation for another time.
+Same truck, different logo.
+There are some specific brands I would stray from, but we will have to save that conversation for another time.

 Ultimately, what matters most here aside from getting a baseline quality of equipment from a major manufacturer is to choose your HVAC contractor wisely.
 Manufacturers will even attest to this that the longevity and efficiency of their equipment is largely determined by the workmanship of the company who installs it.